Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: Fittings and Graphs

 \subsection{Statistical tools}

-The tools we use to quantify the ``goodness" of the linear regressions, and consequently of the evaluations of the TB parameters, are the $R^2$ and $Median$ statistical indicators (see Appendix for definitions and properties).
-An inspection of Table \ref{table1} revels that, of the 32 single-star planetary systems (including our Solar systems), at least 6 have an $R^2$ greater than 0.99, revealing a very good agreement between the astronomical data and the phenomenological TB rule.
+The tools we use to quantify the ``goodness" of the linear regressions, and consequently of the evaluations of the TB parameters, are the $R^2$ and $Median$ statistical indicators (see Appendices A, B, C for definitions and properties).
+An inspection of Table \ref{table1} reveals that, of the 32 single-star planetary systems (including our Solar systems), at least 6 have an $R^2$ greater than 0.99, revealing a very good agreement between the astronomical data and the linear regression with the phenomenological TB rule.

-One of the most common argument used against the TB rule concerns a possible origin at random of the law itself.
-According to this point of view, it would be statistically "easy" to produce planetary systems at random, and they would naturally turn out to obey the TB rule, by pure chance.
+One of the most common arguments used against the TB rule concerns a possible origin at random of the law itself.
+According to this point of view, it would be statistically "easy" to produce planetary systems at random, and they would naturally turn out to obey the TB relation, by pure chance.
 To explore this possibility, we created randomly 4000 artificial planetary systems: 1000 systems with 8 planets each, 1000 with 7, 1000 with 6, and 1000 systems with 5 planets each, respectively.
-In this first naive attempt we didn't impose any particular further constraint.
+In this first naive attempt we did not impose any particular further constraint.
 Essentially, referring for example to a system with 8 planets, we extracted at random 8 numbers $T_i$, with $0 \leq T_i \leq 1$, namely the periods of the 8 planets, and reordered them in an increasing way, so that $T_i<T_j$ iff $i<j$.
-Of course, through a trivial rescaling $\lambda T_i$, these numbers can represent any period from zero to infinity.
-We then fit the points $\{i, \log T_i\}$, $i=1,2,\dots,8$, with a linear regression.
-Finally we checked how well these fittings obey the TB distribution (namely an exponential relation), by examining their statistical indicators $R^2$ and $Median$.
-Results are synthetically reported in Table \ref{table4}.
+Of course, through a trivial rescaling $\mu T_i$, these numbers can represent any period from zero to infinity.
+We then fit the points $\{i, \log T_i\}$, $i=1,2,\dots,8$, with a linear regression, and compute the relevant $R^2$ and $Median$ indicators.
+The averages over the 1000 random systems are displayed in Table \ref{table4}.

-Already a superficial glimpse to Table \ref{table1} shows that the $R^2$s of ``real" systems are much closer to 1 than the $R^2$s attained by the randomly created systems of Table \ref{table4}.
+Already a superficial glimpse to Table \ref{table1} shows that the $R^2$'s of ``real" systems are much closer to 1 than the $R^2$'s attained by the randomly created systems of Table \ref{table4}.
 This first impression can be further substantiated by comparing ``real" and ``random" statistical indicators, as it is done in Table \ref{table5}.